-There were no additional funds advanced to borrowers with financial distress modifications.
-There were no interest rate reductions granted based on financial difficulty in 2023.
-There were no loans with principal forgiveness based on financial difficulty in 2023.
-There were no financial distress modifications granted to consumer borrowers that were material in 2023.
+There were no additional funds advanced to borrowers with financial distress modifications in 2024 or 2023.
+There were two loans totaling \$791,566 with interest rate reductions granted on financial difficulty in 2024 and none in 2023.
+There were no loans with principal forgiveness based on financial difficulty in 2024 or 2023.
+There were no financial distress modifications granted to consumer borrowers that were material in 2024 or 2024.